oracle-livelabs/goldengate/goldengate-microservices23ai-modern/prepare-consoles/prepare-consoles.md

     ![Add DB Connection](./images/01-03-add-db-connec.png " ")

-4. A Credentials panel will appear, complete the following fields, and then click **Submit**:
+4. In the Credentials panel, complete the following fields, and then click **Submit**:
     * For Credential Alias, enter **EAST**.
     * For User ID, enter **ggadmin@localhost:1521/East**.
-    * For Password, enter **x**.
+    * For Password, enter the Password copied from **password_file.txt**.
 Verify the password.

     ![Credentials panel](./images/01-04-credentials.png " ")

 5. Click **Connect to database**.
-If successful, you are directed to the Checkpoint page.
+If successful, the Checkpoint page opens.

     ![Connect to database](./images/01-05-connect-to-db.png " ")